 I have a deep love of the written word (my ever-growing and much re-read book collection is a testament to this) and am an English graduate; indeed, I went on to train and work as an English teacher straight after university.
 I always managed to somehow incorporate writing into subsequent jobs by establishing and editing company newsletters and zines.

 During the past few years I've been involved in several collaborations with other bloggers, from curating beautiful and inspiring content from the web to writing regular lyrical pieces on 'Precious Things' - little keepsakes and items of sentimental value, and linking up with a monthly series on the psychology of colour.
 I was previously a member of the team for Sarah Raven's blog and am currently a contributor to This is Your Kingdom.

 I entered the online world with my own personal blog, which served as both a memory journal and a place to keep my favourite photographs.
 After almost four years I decided to move on and now inhabit this space which I fill with my favourite things.

 The position of Nature Editor at Creative Countryside is something I truly relish.
 I have the opportunity to create articles (accompanied by my own photographs) about plants, the countryside, the weather, foraging...
-And share it all via social media, directing followers to this beautiful and inspiring online journal.
+And share it all via social media, directing followers to this beautiful and inspiring online journal and quarterly printed magazine.